 Himalayas Travel Guide

-Trekking is the most popular activity in Nepal and is the best way to experience the natural splendour and cultural riches of the Himalayas.
-Differences in altitude support a wide range of vegetation types and lifestyles and famous peaks shelter remote mountain villages that are untouched by modern ways of life.
+The most popular activity in Nepal is trekking, serving as the best way to experience the natural splendour and cultural riches of the Himalayas.
+Differences in altitude support varied ways of life and a diverse range of vegetation, famous peaks sheltering remote mountain villages untouched by modernity.

-Most treks follow well-used foot trails that have been in use for hundreds of years, connecting pastoral settlements, little mountain villages of stone and wood, and monasteries, temples and shrines.
-Mountain trekking is not a solitary wilderness experience, as trails are shared with pilgrims and traders driving fully laden yaks or donkeys over the high mountain passes.
-Herders and other parties of tourists can also provide some company and safety in numbers, along with their guides and the quick-footed porters beneath their enormous loads.
-Trails cross high over rivers on swaying suspension bridges, meandering up valleys and past green terraced fields, through Tibetan-style stone hamlets a-flutter with colourful prayer flags, where ancient prayer wheels on the main route are kept spinning by the stream of passers by.
+Herders and other parties of tourists can also provide company and safety in numbers, along with their guides and porters.
+Trails cross over rivers on swaying suspension bridges and meander up valleys and green terraced fields, through Tibetan stone hamlets aflutter with colourful prayer flags.
+Ancient prayer wheels are kept spinning by the stream of passers-by.

 Become our Himalayas Travel Expert